mattp-613/VNC-Roulette-C/README.md

 Requirements:

-GCC to compile & the vncsnapshot package.
-All libraries required to compile are on the top of the file (glibc and stuff) The compiled binary is included in the .out file.
+GCC and G++ to compile & the vncsnapshot package.
+All libraries required to compile are on the top of the file (glibc and stuff)
+The compiled binary is included in the .out file.
 To compile, you may need to add the -pthread flag or the -lrt flag.
 I don't know what the -lrt flag does but it sometimes works.